1

 4

-KUMI SUGAI / Silk screen / FESTIVAL ROSE
+KUMI SUGAI / Lithograph / FESTIVAL ROSE

-KUMI SUGAI / Silk screen / FESTIVAL ROSE
+KUMI SUGAI / Lithograph / FESTIVAL ROSE

 A series of works thoroughly symbolic